seanbaxter/circle/conditional/README.md

 ## Constexpr conditional `?? :`

 Constexpr conditionals are the expression equivalent of `if-constexpr/else` constructs.
-During substitution of the expression `a ?? b : c`, `a` is evaluated in a constexpr context; it's value must be resolved at compile time.
+During substitution of the expression `a ?? b : c`, `a` is evaluated in a constexpr context; its value must be resolved at compile time.
 Then, either `b` or `c` is substituted.
 The branch not taken is dismissed.
 None of the type conversion semantics of [[expr.cond]](http://eel.is/c++draft/expr.cond) are applied here; the `b` or `c` branch is substituted and returned without adjustment.

 [**call1.cxx**](call1.cxx)
 ```cpp